Blackheads are the worst.

 You’ve emptied out your pores and now it’s time to clean them to prevent new blackheads from moving in.

-A good way to clean your pores after a blackhead extraction is to simple disinfect the treated area with an No products found..
+A good way to clean your pores after a blackhead extraction is to simple disinfect the treated area with an all-natural astringent like witch hazel.
 Just dab it on those spots to disinfect any bacteria that might be lingering around and you’re all done!

 Blackhead Extraction Tips